Battle of Lake Hód

-The Battle of Lake Hód (Hód-tavi csata) was a battle between the Kingdom of Hungary and the Cumans in September or October 1282.
+The Battle of Lake Hód (Hód-tavi csata) was fought between the Kingdom of Hungary and the Cumans in September or October 1282.
 King Ladislaus IV of Hungary successfully repelled the invaders.

 Background

 In the midst of imminent danger of the Mongol invasion, the first Cumans settled in the Kingdom of Hungary, after King Béla IV of Hungary offered refuge to Khan Köten (Kötöny) and his people in 1239.
 The king's decision caused social, economic and political tension and the settlement of masses of nomadic Cumans in the plains along the river Tisza gave rise to many conflicts between them and the local villagers.
 When the Mongols reached the border and invaded Hungary in the spring of 1241, several Hungarians accused Köten and their Cumans of cooperating with the enemy.
 The Cumans left Hungary amid plunder, after an angry mob massacred Köten and his retinue in Pest.
 With their departure Béla lost his most valuable allies and the Mongols decisively defeated his royal army in the Battle of Mohi on 11 April 1241.
 Following the withdrawal of the Mongols in the next year, Béla invited the Cumans to return and settle in the depopulated plains between the rivers Danube and Tisza, in return for their military service.
 He even arranged the engagement of his firstborn son, Stephen, who was crowned king-junior in or before 1246, to Elizabeth, a daughter of a Cuman chieftain.

 The issue of the social integration of the Cumans had marginalized in the following decades.
 Their military value became a significant portion within the Hungarian royal army, which also contributed to the formation of the light cavalry structure.
 Cumans participated in military campaigns abroad, for instance during the fights against the Duchy of Austria and the Kingdom of Bohemia.
 In the civil war between King Béla IV and his son Stephen, both sides tried to gain Cuman support.
 During this conflict, in 1264, Béla sent Cuman troops to fight his son Stephen, despite that the Cumans officially belonged to the suzerainty of the latter, who had taken the title of "Dominus Cumanorum".
 After Stephen's victory in the civil war, significant number of Cumans intended to leave Hungary amid looting and plunder, however, they were important militarily to the royal authority.
 Around April 1266, Stephen successfully persuaded them to remain in Hungary, when launched a punitive expedition against them.